Miss Grand Indonesia 2020

 Miss Grand Indonesia 2020 was the third edition of the Miss Grand Indonesia pageant, held on June 21, 2020, at the Goodrich Suites, Artotel Portfolio, South Jakarta.
 Five contestants, who qualified for the national stage via an audition, competed for the title.
-Of whom, a 20-year-old public relations-graduated and model from West Java, Aurra Kharishma, was announced the winner, while Bella Sant of East Java was named the runner-up.
+Aurra Kharishma, a 20-year-old public relations graduate and model from West Java, was named the winner, and of East Java was the runner-up.

 Aurra later represented Indonesia at the international parent stage, Miss Grand International 2020, held on March 27, 2021, in Bangkok, Thailand, where she was named the third runner-up, making her the third Indonesian candidates to qualify for the top 5 finalists in Miss Grand International.

 In addition to the main winner, the pageant runner-up, Bella Sant, later appointed Miss Intercontinental Indonesia 2020 and was placed among the top 20 finalists on the international stage, Miss Intercontinental 2020, as well as the top 5 finalists, Nadia Tjoa, who managed to win the international title of Miss Face of Humanity 2022, held in Toronto, Canada, in April 2022.

 Background

 Selection of contestants

-The semi-finalists for Miss Grand Indonesia 2020 were determined through the online application, where 37 applicants qualified for the second round.
+The semi-finalists for Miss Grand Indonesia 2020 were determined through an online application, where 37 applicants qualified for the second round.
 Due to the COVID-19 pandemic, the qualified candidates then faced the second screening to limit the number of final contestants to five, who then competed in a reality show format to determine the final winner.

 Pageant

-The pageant was organized in a reality-show format from March 13 to April 2, in which the final five candidates faced several challenging events to obtain the point.
+The pageant was organized in a reality-show format from March 13 to April 2, in which the final five candidates faced several challenging events to obtain points.
 Two episodes of the pageant were telecasted on YouTube under the MOP channel.